Horseshoe Progression List

 - Phone Book Tearing Submissions

 This entry was posted on Thursday, March 29th, 2012 at 9:41 am and is filed under bending, feats, feats of strength, feats of strength bending, horseshoe bending, old strongman feats of strength, steel bending, strongman feats.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson